flxst/gpt-sw3-tokenizer/README.md

 ## Main Usage

-Training a tokenizer is often a 2 step process:
+Training a tokenizer requires the following steps:
 1. Sampling
 2. Training

-### Sampling
+### 1. Sampling

 Often times (especially in the case of very large datasets), one only wants to use a certain fraction of the original data for the tokenizer training.